quank123wip/milkdown-theme-baka/README.md

 - Iconify integration
 - Bundled Prism.js Themes
-- Preset with integrated two-column and code editor(Monaco and CodeMirror) support
 - More markdown customizing options

 You may mentioned that those can't be covered by just one theme.
 That means with reaching them, we will put efforts on improving milkdown, too.
 Our final goal is provide users and developers this theme with milkdown together, either a third-party package or a community contributed official package.